AnnaUbilava1/Emergency-Vehicles-Navigation-System/README.md

 ### 5. Configure your API keys

-Open the new.py file and replace the placeholder Google Maps API key in the CONFIG dictionary with your actual API key:
+Open the new.py file and replace the Google Maps API key in the CONFIG dictionary with your API key:

 ```py
 CONFIG = {